eskoviak/ifbdataapi/swagger/swagger-extensions.md

 ##x-used-by: :== enum[ <swagger>, ... ]
 * Indicates which files include this model
 ##x-acord-agg-xref: :== string
 * The ACORD aggregate (xPath) which this represents or is based on.
-For LAH, the xPath should begin at OLifE.
+* For LAH, the xPath should begin at OLifE.
+* for PCS, the xpath should begin with the Base Type

 #Property Level:
 ##x-required-in :== enum[ (<swagger>, ... | 'all')]